Photo credits: Dylan Locke

 He was a writer and co-host for A People’s History of Asian America (2021) and Historian’s Take (2022) on PBS Digital Studios.
 His recent commentary has appeared in The New York Times, NPR, The Guardian, Rolling Stone, PBS NewsHour, ABC Nightline, The Los Angeles Times, and more.

 He received his PhD in History at the University of Toronto in 2019.
 He was the 2023-2024 Jack and Nancy Farley Distinguished Visiting Scholar in History at Simon Fraser University, and from 2019 to 2024, an Assistant Professor of American Studies and Ethnicity at the University of Southern California.
+He now resides in New York, where he teaches American and Philippine histories at New York University, and co-chairs Sulo: The Global Philippine Studies Initiative at NYU.

 He is represented by Johanna Castillo at the Writers House Literary Agency.